 While the flowers are steeping, the natural active resins within the lavender buds are extracted and drawn into the oil, making it a concentrated oil full of the herb’s healing properties.
-Herb-infused oils are a more gentle version of the therapeutic properties found in essential oils, as they come in a more diluted form.
+Herb infused oils are a more gentle version of the therapeutic properties found in essential oils, as they come in a more diluted form.

 The finished lavender oil can either be used on its own, or used as an ingredient to create other products like natural salves, ointments, or creams.
 Depending on the type of oil you choose to infuse the lavender buds with, this will likely dictate the uses for your finished lavender oil.
 For example, some oils are inedible, while others may not be great for skin.

-Uses for Lavender-Infused Oil
+Uses for Lavender Infused Oil

 Some wonderful uses for lavender oil: